Ethylenediaminetetraacetic acid: Gas scrubbing

+Food

+In a similar manner, EDTA is added to some food as a preservative or stabiliser to prevent catalytic oxidative decolouration, which is catalysed by metal ions.

 Water softener

 The reduction of water hardness in laundry applications and the dissolution of scale in boilers both rely on EDTA and related complexants to bind Ca2+, Mg2+, as well as other metal ions.
 Once bound to EDTA, these metal complexes are less likely to form precipitates or to interfere with the action of the soaps and detergents.
 For similar reasons, cleaning solutions often contain EDTA.
 In a similar manner EDTA is used in the cement industry for the determination of free lime and free magnesia in cement and clinkers.

-The solubilisation of Fe3+ ions at or below near neutral pH can be accomplished using EDTA.
+The solvation of Fe3+ ions at or below near neutral pH can be accomplished using EDTA.
 This property is useful in agriculture including hydroponics.
 However, given the pH dependence of ligand formation, EDTA is not helpful for improving iron solubility in above neutral soils.
 Otherwise, at near-neutral pH and above, iron(III) forms insoluble salts, which are less bioavailable to susceptible plant species.